detky/PowerArray/README.md

 <a name="ArrayPrototypeChanges"></a>
 ### What does this script changes on the Array prototype?

+It is known that changing prototypes or working with global functions is not really wanted, because horrible things could happen.
+I agree with that.
+But i see also that the vast majority of times, i can determine which code will live in my javascript ecosystem and which not, and that the advantages far outweigh the hypothetical disadvantages.

-It just adds new functions, and only if the desired names (or pointers) are not already taken.
+This library do not make any changes to standard properties/functions of the Array prototype, it just adds new things, and 'only if the desired names are not already taken'.

 #### how does it works:
-PowerArray loads everything he needs to work on his own global object called "pa", as many frameworks do.
+Basically, PowerArray loads everything he needs to work on his own global object called "pa", as many frameworks do.
 The "pa" object is a container, in which there are multiple functions.
-Some of them, are designed to work with any object with Array prototype (or array-like objects), and others designed to operate globally (pa.auxiliaryFunctions).
+Some of this functions, are designed to work with any object with having Array as prototype or (array like object) object, and others designed to operate globally (defined at pa.auxiliaryFunctions).
+During the initialization process, each of such functions is is evaluated, to check if the name is already in use before modifying anything.
-During the initialization process, each possible names collision is previously checked.
-Only if there are no conflicts, a pointer to the corresponding function on the pa object is attached to the prototype array (or the global scope for auxiliar functions).
+Only if they are free, a pointer to the corresponding pa function is set on the prototype array, or the global scope.
 If any name is already occupated by other framework, library or whatever, PowerArray don't change anything, just sends a warning to the console.
 The only consequence will be a change on the syntax when using that specific PowerArray function: